Hiroshima Dragonflies: Foundation

+Championship (2024)

+On May 29, 2024, the Dragonflies won their first-ever B1 League championship after they defeated the Ryukyu Golden Kings 2–1 in the finals.

+The Dragonflies won the 2024–25 East Asia Super League.

 Team

 Head coach

 The inaugural head coach of the Dragonflies was Kenichi Sako, a former Japanese national player.
 It was the first coaching role for Sako, who was known as "Mr. Basketball" during his playing career that ended in 2011.

 The team has not been able to retain a coach during the 2017–2018 season, and players have been filling in to the team's detriment.